cloudfoundry-attic/bosh-lite/README.md

     Logged in as `admin'
     ```

-1. Add a set of route entries to your local route table to enable direct warden container access every time your networking gets reset (eg. reboot or connect to a different network).
+1. Add a set of route entries to your local route table to enable direct Warden container access every time your networking gets reset (e.g. reboot or connect to a different network).
 Your sudo password may be required.

     ```
     scripts/add-route
     ```

-### Using the AWS Provider
+#### Using the AWS Provider

 1. Install Vagrant AWS provider